 Dialogue of Heart: Interreligious Dialogue through Rumi’s Poetry

-Living in harmony, is required in a society which is characterized by cultural and religious diversity.
-This requires dialogue skills in various aspects of life during the day for allowing a sense of appreciation among humans, and can be embedded within each other.
-Interreligious dialogue is a part of the disciplines covered in the field of the religious studies.
-Indeed, the approach of Interreligious Studies is among the alternative mechanism in dealing with defamation of conflict between Islam and non-Islamic religions.
+Living in harmony is required in a society which is characterized by cultural and religious diversity.
+It requires dialogue skills in various aspects of life during the day for allowing a sense of appreciation among humans and can be embedded within each other.
+Interreligious dialogue is a part of the disciplines covered in the field of religious studies.
+Indeed, the approach of interreligious studies is among the alternative mechanism in dealing with defamation of conflict between Islam and non-Islamic religions.
 This case needs to be dived so that alternative approaches are scattered in applying the dialogue between religions.
-Rumi (Mewlana Jalaluddin Rumi) is a famous name of muslim mystics and great sufi scholar with many adherents.
-He has wrote many books especially in poetry.
-The way Rumi see religion and humankind in universal way through his poetry is interesting to be understood as a dialogue of heart.
+Rumi (Mewlana Jalaluddin Rumi) is a famous name of Muslim mystics and great Sufi scholar with many adherents.
+He has written many books, especially in poetry.
+The way Rumi universally see religion and humankind through his poetry is exciting to be understood as a dialogue of heart.
 In order to reasoning, this paper will use the help of reading by Swidler and Pruitt.
-This paper using literature review toward Rumi’s book entitled Mathnavi.
-From the findings and discussion it can be concluded that mysticism introduced interreligious dialogue through poetry, and put heart or soul as tool to perform interreligious dialogue.
+This paper uses literature review toward Rumi’s book entitled Mathnawī.
+From the findings and discussion, it can be concluded that mysticism introduced interreligious dialogue through poetry, and put heart or soul as the tool to perform interreligious dialogue.